algorithmica-org/algorithmica/content/english/hpc/algorithms/argmin.md

 }
 ```

-This final implementation in~22 and ~19 GFLOPS for random and decreasing arrays respectively.
+This results for the final implementation are ~22 and ~19 GFLOPS for random and decreasing arrays respectively.

 The full implementation, including both `min()` and `find()`, is about 100 lines long.
-If you want, you [take a look at it](https://github.com/sslotin/amh-code/blob/main/argmin/combined.cc), although it's far from production-grade.
+[Take a look](https://github.com/sslotin/amh-code/blob/main/argmin/combined.cc) if you want, although it is still far from being production-grade.

 ### Summary